JorgeClaudioJr/DevOps_TL/README.md

 # DevOps_TL
-I use this repo to put everything I`m learning about DevOps culture and tools.
+I use this repo to put everything I'm learning about DevOps culture and tools.